 The first day of the tour included a visit to one of the towns in Pampanga called Sasmuan.
 This place is known locally for their tasty pastillas, tsokolate batirol, and local rice cakes.
 We were not there to cover the food though, but to witness an annual religious event in the area called Kuraldal.
-On the following day, we drove from Pradera to Lubao’s Bamboo Hub for the bird watching activity and see Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area.
+On the following day, we drove from Pradera Farm to Lubao’s Bamboo Hub for the bird watching activity in Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area.

 Sasmuan Bangkung Mapalad Critical Habitat & Ecotourism Area (SBMCHEA) is a small island that was formed from volcanic sediments of the Mt.
 Pinatubo eruption in 1991.
 It is situated at Barangay Batak II, one of the 5 coastal barangays of Sasmuan, Pampanga.
-On its north is the town of Guagua, by the east, you’ll find the towns of Masantol and Macabebe.
-On its west is Lubao and on its south, is Manila Bay.
+On its north is the town of Guagua, by the east you’ll find the towns of Masantol and Macabebe.
+On its west is Lubao and on its south is Manila Bay.
 Overlooking from the islet will be a majestic view of the coastal area of Orani, Bataan.

 Abundant in biodiversity and blessed with good climate, SBMCHEA thrives in different mangrove and other wildlife species.
 It currently nestles 16 different types of mangroves.
 It also serves as a layover and temporary home to more than 80 species (estimated around 31,000) of migratory birds from wintering countries.